lavininhamelo/lavininhamelo/README.md

 <p>
 Hello, I'm Lavínia, but you can call me Ninah.

-I'm a full-stack Developer and UI Design from Brazil, **24 years old**.
+I'm a full-stack Developer and UI Design from Brazil, living in Portugal **25 years old**.

 <br/>